MusaOzcetin/MusaOzcetin/README.md

 - 🏫 I’m studying MIS(Management Information Systems) at Boğaziçi University and this is my senior year.

-Intermediate Level Languages: JavaScript, PHP, SQL, Python Beginner Level Languages: Kotlin, Java
+Intermediate Level Languages: JavaScript, PHP, SQL, Python

+Beginner Level Languages: Kotlin, Java

+I am also experienced in developing websites with web WordPress.

 - 📫 How to reach me: https://www.linkedin.com/in/musa-ozcetin/